Openscapes Reflections Booklet

 • have participated in Openscapes Pathways to Open Science and are interested in next steps for building more resilient workflows

-• have not yet been involved with Openscapes, and regardless of discipline, job title, career stage, and proximity to data and code, are feeling some amount of workflow friction, or are curious about open science
+• have not yet been involved with Openscapes, and regardless of discipline, job title, career stage, and proximity to data and code, are feeling some amount of workflow friction, or are curious about open science and building community

-We know that making space to talk about workflows is so important for teams – Seaside Chats and Coworking are often cited as the most valuable parts of Openscapes when we check in with teams we’ve worked with in academia and government.
+We know that making space to talk about workflows is a catalyst for teams – Seaside Chats and Coworking are often cited as the most valuable parts of Openscapes when we check in with teams we’ve worked with in academia and government.
 Spaces to talk are where folks identify their needs and begin addressing them through individual skillbuilding and shared workflow redesign, whether or not they work with data or code.
 Making this space to reflect is an integral part of Openscapes Champions and we think it will be helpful to folks as a stand-alone program that can include far more people.

 What is a workflow?
 We broadly define workflows as the tools, habits, and practices that we use to complete, collaborate on, and share our work.
 Read more in Defining our workflows.